 23. Roasted Carrot Salad With Charred Scallion Cilantro Pesto

 Source: Roasted Carrot Salad

-The roasted sweet carrots and caramel-y red onions paired with crunchy sweet corn in this seasonal veggie salad is phenomenal.
+The roasted sweet carrots and caramel-y red onions paired with crunchy sweet corn in this seasonal veggie salad are phenomenal.
 Corn kernels function as a healthier, cheaper substitute for the sweetness of dried fruits and the crunchiness of the nuts in salads.
-The charred scallion cilantro pesto is a sweet and vinegary sauce that is most commonly served with fresh seafood, but we think it tastes oh-so much better on this vegan Roasted Carrot Salad by Zoe and Mia Lau.
+The charred scallion cilantro pesto is a sweet and vinegary sauce that is most commonly served with fresh seafood, but we think it tastes oh-so-much better on this vegan Roasted Carrot Salad by Zoe and Mia Lau.

 24. Cheesy Cashew Cream Stuffed Fig Salad

 This Turkish-inspired Cheesy Cashew Cream Stuffed Fig Salad by Katharina Boden is composed of fresh figs stuffed with homemade cashew cream.
-The cashew cream is a great substitute for the sweet-ish Turkish cheese.
-It has a soft texture, almost like tofu but is more like a thick grainy cream cheese.
-The crispy green and fresh cucumber with a pleasant lemon dressing go perfectly with the sweet stuffed figs.
+The cashew cream is a great substitute for sweet Turkish cheese.
+It has a soft texture, almost like tofu but is more like thick grainy cream cheese.
+The crispy green and fresh cucumber with a pleasant lemon dressing goes perfectly with the sweet stuffed figs.

 25. Vinegret: Russian Beet Salad